ADVISORY

 Where it matters most

-Sharpest where the stakes and the statute are highest.
-In critical infrastructure, energy, maritime, and transport, the NIS2 Directive and Germany's KRITIS-Dachgesetz now place personal, statutory liability on the board for what its systems are permitted to do, agents included, against a threat to the grid that is no longer remote.
+In critical infrastructure, energy, and transport, NIS2 makes cybersecurity governance a board-level duty, and Germany's KRITIS-Dachgesetz does the same for physical resilience — both carrying personal liability for senior management.
+An agent acting on critical operations sits inside that duty, against a threat to the grid that is no longer remote.
 That is my heritage sector, and the ground where owning the whole Sovereignty Chain stops being a principle and becomes a duty with a deadline.

 SPEAKING